 - Are you happy to be flexible on holidays?

 If the answer is no to any of these questions, you may want to think twice about your mode of travel!
 That or convince a more confident driver to come with you.
-Driving in Sicily is a lot of fun so that shouldn’t be too hard!
+Driving in Sicily is a lot of fun so that shouldn’t be too hard to persuade them!

-So here are a few tips to help your Italy road trip go smoothly…
+So here are a few Italy travel tips to help your Italy road trip go smoothly…

 These days it’s super easy to hire a car online however, it’s also easy to get completely shafted by the hire company.